- Welcome both Zoom and in-person participants, not to exceed 24 students in the building at any one time

 Children may remain with one animal class for one, two or more years depending on the development of the child and the class, the composition and size of the class, and other factors.
 Directors can help navigate these class changes; please ask if you have questions.
 Typically children only change groups at the beginning of the school year in the fall.
 Existing youth students will be placed in classes the summer preceding the fall semester.

 Young adult students that are interested in joining our Teen Performance Program attend an open house, fill out a written application, and complete a face-to-face interview/audition with Directors in the spring.
-Students who successfully complete the spring process are invited to complete a course of preparation over the summer and join the Teen Performance Program in the fall.
+Students who successfully complete the spring process are invited to complete a course of preparation (Boot Camp) over the summer and may be invited to join the Teen Performance Program in the fall.

 Changing Marimba Classes: Adults

 Adults are discouraged from switching classes.
-Although, sometimes a student’s needs, availability, or the direction of the classes necessitates this conversation.
+However, sometimes a student’s needs, availability, or the direction of the classes necessitates this conversation.

 Changing Classes: Step 1